glerner/phpunit-testing/README.md

 ## Overview

 This repository contains a comprehensive testing framework designed specifically for WordPress development.
-It provides base test classes, directory structures, and configuration files that can be easily integrated into any WordPress plugin or theme project.
+It provides base test classes, directory structures, and configuration files for PHPUnit testing and Code Quality Tools that can be easily integrated into any WordPress plugin or theme project.

 ## Features